Daniel J. Frey

 I had convinced myself that I did not deserve love.

-In my early years, most of which I cannot remember, I know that my father was a rageaholic.
+In my early years, most of which I cannot remember because I lost my memory of my family when I was 17 due to a near-death experience.

 His physical and mental abuse was continuous.